 Going green involves many transitions, especially in a commercial environment where electricity, gas, water and disposable products are used in vast quantities on a regular basis.
 Restaurants pollute the earth's atmosphere and water resources every time they open their doors for business.
 In fact, studies show that commercial kitchens use over twice the energy per square foot than other commercial buildings.

-Use the following guidelines to protect the environment as well as your profits:
+Use these guidelines to protect the environment and your profits:

 1. Consume less energy with qualified kitchen equipment